“Importance of Financial Literacy”: Mzansi Man Transforms Shack Interior Using R350 SASSA Grant

 Read also

-His story struck a chord with many South Africans who could relate to the everyday struggles of living on a limited income.
+His story resonated with many South Africans, who could relate to the everyday struggles of living on a limited income.
 For many, the R350 grant only stretches so far, but Tsholanang’s story showed that with patience, consistency, and good money management, progress is still possible.
 He revealed that when he first got the stand, it was empty, but over time, he used small amounts to buy each item he needed.
 His transformation inspired others who are also receiving grants to think differently about saving and using what they have to improve their circumstances.

 SASSA grant sparks discussion online